mauriciogeneroso/hackerrank-challenges/regex/README.md

 - () -> parentheses are grouping
 - [] -> matches only one of several characters placed inside the square brackets
 - [^] -> matches any character that is not in the square brackets
+- {1} -> matches x repetitions of character in the group
 - &plus; -> looping, it is used to repeat a pattern